General Surgery - St. Vincent's Hospital; Otolaryngology/Head and Neck Surgery - Manhattan Eye, Ear and Throat Hospital

 As such, I lecture nationally and internationally on ear-related, neurotologic, and skull base topics and am Past President of the American Otological Society.
 I’m also a past President of the American Neurotology Society, the nation’s largest specialty organization of neurotologists/skull base surgeons.
 I have been on the executive council of the American Neurotology Society and have served on or chaired numerous committees for the American Academy of Otolaryngology-Head and Neck Surgery, the Triological Society, the American College of Surgeons, and others.
 I am also on the board of directors of the American Academy of Otolaryngology–Head and Neck Surgery, and was the proud recipient of their Certificate of Honor in 1996.

-In terms of research, I have been the principal investigator on a number of key clinical trials and have published extensively in peer-reviewed journals.
-I am on the editorial board of the journal Otology and Neurotology and have been a guest editor of The Otolaryngologic Clinics of North America.
+In my research, I have been the principal investigator on a number of key clinical trials and have published extensively in peer-reviewed journals.
+In 2019, I was appointed Editor-in-Chief of The Laryngoscope, a leading journal on head and neck disorders.
+I am also on the editorial board of the journal Otology and Neurotology and have been a guest editor of The Otolaryngologic Clinics of North America.

 One of my jobs is to educate each patient about his or her condition and then to explain what the best treatment options are.
 My hope is that patients feel confident and reassured that they are getting the very best care possible.